ziad-safari/ziad-safari/README.md

 ### Hello :)

 My name is Ziad Safarjalani.
-I am currently a second year student studying Mathematics at UWaterloo.
+I'm currently a second year student studying Mathematics at UWaterloo.
-I like to program and use any new knowledge I gain to improve my software abilities.
+I like to program and improve my software abilities.

 💬 I really enjoy working out, rock climbing and playing the piano.
 Shostakovich is my favourite and https://www.youtube.com/c/magmidt88 rocks.